Black electrician finds nooses allegedly hung by white co-workers on Long Island

-Kyrin Taylor said he showed up to Cooper Electric in Farmingdale in the early morning hours of Tuesday, April 20, to find a fully tied noose and a second attempt at a noose clearly hanging in an area he frequents on a daily basis.
+Kyrin Taylor said he showed up to Cooper Power & Lighting Corp. in Farmingdale in the early morning hours of Tuesday, April 20, to find a fully tied noose and a second attempt at a noose clearly hanging in an area he frequents on a daily basis.

+"It was a really hard day for me," the 23-year-old said.
+"I instantly felt anger.
+I felt scared.
+I felt like my life was in danger.
+I didn't know what to really do, to be honest."

 He contacted his union representative and the Suffolk County Police Department, which confirmed its Hate Crimes Unit is investigating.